KokoDoko/pixi-oop/README.md

 ### TODO

 To get type checking working for PIXIJS, you need type definitions for Pixi 5.
 You could get this by creating a `package.json` and installing pixi with `npm install pixi-js`.
-Now all of pixi is in the `node_modules` folder, although we only use it to get `type` information.
+Visual Studio Code should now use the type information from the `node_modules` folder, even though we do not actually use the pixi library from `node_modules`

 <br>
 <br>